AndrosDe/ploerr/README.md

 <br>
 The user is always informed of changes via messages.
 A custom 404-Error Page was created.<br>
 Stripe handles the payment and makes sure that the payment process is secure.<br>
-Any product creation, updating, or deletion is feature restricted to the administrator.
-All deletions of products require a confirmation.<br><br>
+Any product creation, updating, or deletion is feature restricted to the shop-admin.
+All deletions of products require a confirmation.<br>
+Categories are off-limits to all but the administrator and need to be handled in the DjangoAdmin panel, as deleting a category would remove all associated products.<br><br>
 To access an order summary the order number is required.<br>The order number is randomly created and only given to the customer of that purchase.
 A security breach outside this app/website (for example customer's email account was compromised, etc.) is required to have any effect.

 ## SEO-Dokumentation